 So, is the game really as horrifying as I think it is, or is it just me?
 Let’s jump in and find out why I ended up shaking a lot and had to take breaks mid-game…

-**All images are taken from a recording of the social screen – the game is much clearer and better in VR**
+**All images are taken from a recording of the social screen – the game is much clearer in VR**

 The Exorcist: Legion VR definitely isn’t for the weak of heart or those who don’t like jump scares and intense horrifying wtf moments!
 The VR also emphasises and enhances the overall experience beyond any measurable amount.
 However, not everything is peachy as there are a few issues I had whilst playing the game, which I’ll get into down below…